versia-pub/docs/docs/federation/endpoints.md

 # Federation

-The Lysand protocol is only useful when it is federated.
-This section describes how federation works in Lysand.
+This section elucidates how federation operates within Lysand.

-Federation in Lysand is based on the HTTP protocol.
-Servers communicate with each other by sending HTTP requests to one another. objects
+Lysand's federation is built upon the HTTP stack.
+Servers interact with each other by exchanging HTTP requests.

-These requests are usually `POST` requests containing a JSON object in the body.
-This JSON object **MUST BE** a valid Lysand object.
+These requests are predominantly `POST` requests that carry a JSON object in the body.
+This JSON object **MUST** conform to the Lysand object schema.

-Servers that receive invalid Lysand objects **SHOULD** discard this object as invalid.
+Servers that receive non-conforming Lysand objects **SHOULD** disregard these objects as invalid, and return a `400 Bad Request` response code (these could include debugging information in the response body).

+> [!NOTE]
+> Values such as ``https://example.com/users/uuid` are example implementations and not a guide on how an implementation should format a URI.
+These must follow the rules outlined in [the base spec](../spec.md).
+>
 ## User Actor Endpoints

-A server is trying to get the profile of a user on another server.
-User discovery is done as specified in [User Discovery](/federation/user-discovery).
+When a server aims to retrieve the profile of a user on a differentserver, it follows the process outlined in [User Discovery](user-discovery).

-Once the requesting server has discovered the endpoints of the server, it can send a `GET` request to the user's endpoint to discover the user's actor.
+Upon discovering the target server's endpoints, the requesting server can issue a `GET` request to the user's endpoint to retrieve the user's actor.

-In the above example, to discover user information, the requesting server **MUST** send a `GET` request to the endpoint `https://example.com/users/uuid` with the headers `Accept: application/json`.
-To sign the request, the server may use either the [Server Actor](/federation/server-actor) or a requesting user's actor as appropriate.
+For instance, to fetch user information, the requesting server **MUST** send a `GET` request to the endpoint `https://example.com/users/uuid` with the required headers.
+The server can use either the [Server Actor](/federation/server-actor) or a requesting user's actor to sign the request, as appropriate depending on which actor the request is associated with.

 The server **MUST** respond with a `200 OK` response code, and a JSON object in the body.
-This JSON object **MUST** be a valid User object.
+This JSON object **MUST** be a valid [Actor](../objects/actors) object.

+> [!NOTE]
-> **Note**: Servers are not required to implement the functionality between certain endpoints such as dislikes or featured notes, but they **MUST** at least return an empty collection for these endpoints.
-Servers may also discard any objects they do not handle, but should return a success response code.
+> While servers are not obligated to implement functionality between certain endpoints such as dislikes or featured notes, they **MUST** at least return an empty collection for these endpoints.
+Servers may also disregard any objects they do not handle, but should return a success response code.

 ## User Inbox

-Once the requesting server has discovered the endpoints of the server, it can send a `POST` request to the `inbox` endpoint to send an object to the user.
-This is similar to how objects are sent in ActivityPub.
+After the requesting server has discovered the target server's endpoints, it can issue a `POST` request to the `inbox` endpoint to transmit an object to the user.
+This process mirrors how objects are sent in ActivityPub.

-Typically, the inbox can be located on the same URL as the user's actor, but this is not required.
+Typically, the inbox can be found at the same URL as the user's actor, but this is not a requirement.
 The server **MUST** specify the inbox URL in the actor object.

 Example inbox URL: `https://example.com/users/uuid/inbox`

 The requesting server **MUST** send a `POST` request to the endpoint `https://example.com/users/uuid/inbox` with the headers `Content-Type: application/json` and `Accept: application/json`.

-The body of the request **MUST** be a valid Lysand object.
+The body of the request **MUST** contain a valid Lysand object.

 Example with cURL (without signature):
 ```bash